About Gold Bluffs Beach

 Gold Bluffs Beach is located near Fern Canyon which is a must-see.
 On your way in or out be sure to stop by the very popular Lady Bird Johnson Grove, Redwood Creek Overlook, & the little-visited Bald Hills.

-The Redwood Film
+Watch the Award-Winning Redwood Film

 Redwood National Park is a UNESCO World Heritage Site and for good reason.
 A trip to this magical place is a must for every human on the planet.
 Journey with us as we explore the tallest trees on the planet.
 This is Redwood.